Walton-Trailers/Walton-Trailers-Configurator/replit.md

 ## System Architecture

-The application follows a full-stack monorepo structure with clear separation of concerns.
+The application follows a full-stack monorepo structure with a simplified, deployment-first architecture.
 The frontend is built with React and TypeScript, utilizing Vite for development.
-The backend uses an Express.js server with TypeScript.
+The backend uses a unified Express.js server (main.ts) that handles both development and production environments seamlessly.
 Data persistence is managed with PostgreSQL and Drizzle ORM.
 UI components are built with Shadcn/ui and styled using Tailwind CSS.
 State management leverages TanStack Query for server state and custom hooks for local state.

+### Deployment Architecture (Updated: January 3, 2025)
+- **Single Server Entry Point**: `server/main.ts` handles both development and production
+- **No Symlinks**: Direct static file serving from `dist/public` in production
+- **Simple Build Process**: Frontend builds to `dist/public`, server builds to `dist/server.js`
+- **Environment-Based Configuration**: Clear separation between dev (Vite) and prod (static) modes
+- **Health Check Endpoints**: `/health`, `/healthz`, `/ping`, `/status` for deployment verification

 ### Frontend Architecture
 - **UI Framework**: Shadcn/ui components for consistent, accessible UI elements.